verrazzano/docs/content/en/docs/setup/install/multicluster.md

      {{< tab tabNum="1" >}}
 <br>

-In this case, no additional configuration is necessary!
+In this case, no additional configuration is necessary.

      {{< /tab >}}
      {{< tab tabNum="2" >}}